SiriusXM Satellite Radio (info for techies)

 satellite".

-- I have just (2006) installed a Sirius Outdoor Home antenna which
+- I just (2006-03-xx) installed a Sirius Outdoor Home antenna which

 is directly compatible with my STARMATE-1 (I thought I might need

-an RG-58 to RG-174 conversion widget but this was not
+an RG-58 to RG-174 conversion widget but this was

-necessary).
+not necessary).
 Note that all satellite radio antennas contain a built-in

 antennas without "a Sirius brand" do not overload your receiver's